rf20008/TheDiscordMathProblemBotRepo2/README.md

 mysql_db_username: Your username to the MySQL database
 mysql_db_pass: Your password to the MySQL database
 mysql_db_name: Your MySQL database name
-source_code_link: link to the place that contains the bot's source code (if modified)!
-This must be public and have the actual source code (and filling it out __should__ fufill the Disclose source requirement of GPLv3, if it is valid).
+source_code_link: link to the place that contains the bot's source code.
+This must be public and have the actual source code (and filling it out __should__ fulfill the Disclose source requirement of GPLv3, if it is valid).
 However, unless I am sued or legally obligated to check if it's valid, I won't check.

 ## Attribution / Contributors